-4.4 Therapeutic Use Exemptions ("TUEs")

-- 4.4.1 The presence of a Prohibited Substance or its Metabolites or Markers, and/or the Use or Attempted Use, Possession or Administration or Attempted Administration of a Prohibited Substance or Prohibited Method shall not be considered an anti-doping rule violation if it is consistent with the provisions of a TUE granted in accordance with the International Standard for Therapeutic Use Exemptions. - 4.4.2 Athletes who are not International-Level Athletes should apply to DFSNZ for a TUE.
-If DFSNZ denies the application, the Athlete may appeal exclusively to the Sports Tribunal established under Rule 8.6.1.
-The Athlete must file any such appeal within 14 days of receiving notification that the application has been denied. - 4.4.3 Athletes who are International-Level Athletes should apply to their International Federation. - 4.4.3.1 Where the Athlete already has a TUE granted by DFSNZ for the substance or method in question, if that TUE meets the criteria set out in the International Standard for Therapeutic Use Exemptions then the International Federation must recognise it.
-If the International Federation considers that the TUE does not meet those criteria and so refuses to recognise it, it must notify the Athlete and DFSNZ promptly, with reasons.
-The Athlete and/or DFSNZ shall have 21 days from such notification to refer the matter to WADA for review.
-If the matter is referred to WADA for review, the TUE granted by DFSNZ remains valid for national-level Competition and Out-of-Competition Testing (but is not valid for internationallevel Competition) pending WADA's decision.
-If the matter is not referred to WADA for review within the 21-day deadline, DFSNZ must determine whether the original TUE granted by DFSNZ should nevertheless remain valid for national-level Competition and Out-of-Competition Testing (provided that the Athlete ceases to be an International-Level Athlete and does not participate in internationallevel Competition).
-Pending DFSNZ's decision, the TUE remains valid for national-level Competition and Out-of-Competition Testing (but is not valid for international-level Competition).
+- 4.4 Therapeutic Use Exemptions ("TUEs") - 4.4.1 The presence of a Prohibited Substance or its Metabolites or Markers, and/or the Use or Attempted Use, Possession or Administration or Attempted Administration of a Prohibited Substance or Prohibited Method shall not be considered an anti-doping rule violation if it is consistent with the provisions of a TUE granted in accordance with the International Standard for Therapeutic Use Exemptions. - 4.4.2 Athletes who are not International-Level Athletes should apply to the Commission for a TUE.
+If the Commission denies the application, the Athlete may appeal exclusively to the Sports Tribunal established under Rule 8.6.1.
+The Athlete must file any such appeal within 14 days of receiving notification that the application has been denied. - 4.4.3 Athletes who are International-Level Athletes should apply to their International Federation. - 4.4.3.1 Where the Athlete already has a TUE granted by the Commission for the substance or method in question, if that TUE meets the criteria set out in the International Standard for Therapeutic Use Exemptions then the International Federation must recognise it.
+If the International Federation considers that the TUE does not meet those criteria and so refuses to recognise it, it must notify the Athlete and the Commission promptly, with reasons.
+The Athlete and/or the Commission shall have 21 days from such notification to refer the matter to WADA for review.
+If the matter is referred to WADA for review, the TUE granted by the Commission remains valid for national-level Competition and Out-of-Competition Testing (but is not valid for international- level Competition) pending WADA's decision.
+If the matter is not referred to WADA for review within the 21-day deadline, the Commission must determine whether the original TUE granted by the Commission should nevertheless remain valid for national-level Competition and Out-of- Competition Testing (provided that the Athlete ceases to be an International-Level Athlete and does not participate in international-level Competition).
+Pending the Commission's decision, the TUE remains valid for national-level Competition and Out-of-Competition Testing (but is not valid for international-level Competition). - 4.4.3.2 If the Athlete does not already have a TUE granted by the Commission for the substance or method in question, the Athlete must apply directly to his or her International Federation for a TUE as soon as the need arises.
+If the International Federation (or the Commission, where it has agreed to consider the application on behalf of the International Federation) denies the Athlete's application, it must notify the Athlete promptly, with reasons.
+If the International Federation grants the Athlete's application, it must notify not only the Athlete but also the Commission, and if the Commission considers that the TUE does not meet the criteria set out in the International Standard for Therapeutic Use Exemptions, it has 21 days from such notification to refer the matter to WADA for review.
+If the Commission refers the matter to WADA for review, the TUE granted by the International Federation remains valid for international-level Competition and Out-of-Competition Testing (but is not valid for national-level Competition) pending WADA's decision.
+If the Commission does not refer the matter to WADA for review, the TUE granted by the International Federation becomes valid for national-level Competition as well when the 21-day review deadline expires.